cern-eos/eos/doc/configuration/permission.rst

    user.acl=<acllist>

 The system attribute can only be defined by SUDO members.
-If  sys.acl is defined user.acl is ignored unless an administrator has defined the attribute key 'sys.eval.useracl' (the value of this attribute does not matter).
-If both are defined, 'sys.acl' is evaluated after 'user.acl' and migh remove permissions given by 'user.acl'.
+If  sys.acl is defined user.acl is ignored.

-The user attribute can be defined by the **owner** of a directory or SUDO members.
+The user attribute can be defined by the **owner** or SUDO members.

 <acllist> is defined as a comma separated list of rules: